28anmol/git_cheatsheet/README.md

 git diff --staged <filename>
 ```

-If you want to know which files are staged(without showing the cide diffs)
+If you want to know which files are staged(without showing the code diffs)
 ```bash
 git diff --staged --name-only
 ```